 We have an LMC Water Cooperation Forum.
 The first was held in Kunming in 2018.
 The second is delayed due to the pandemic, and is now planned for the second half of 2021.

 More than one thousand colleagues from the Mekong countries were invited to China by the Water Center for capacity building or for the Forum.
-They have also sponsored five batches – some 140 your professionals – for master’s degrees in China.
+They have also sponsored five batches – some 140 young professionals – for master’s degrees in China.
 Many Chinese experts have visited the Mekong countries to gain counsel.
 There is very good mutual trust for future cooperation.

 China has been sharing hydrological data in the wet seasons.
 Recently, they have agreed to share data year-round.
 This emerged from a request from the lower Mekong countries.
 Population growth has resulted in greater water demands, and so more information is needed to plan for this.
 Information-sharing plays an important role in mitigating flood and drought.
 There should be transparent and comprehensive information-sharing because now, big challenges like drought and flooding do not just affect one country.
 How can we manage these disasters, and benefit more?
 Information-sharing is not easy amongst the six countries, but there is strong will.